maximus27119/kozak_group_test_task/README.md

 ```bash
 yarn install
 ```
-3. Create an .env files locally in 'server/config' and 'client'.
+3. Create .env files locally in 'server/config' and 'client'.
 You can duplicate .env.example and name the new copy .env.

 4. Create a production build of client.